 Fees.
 Because Wise offers the mid-market rate, it relies on fees to make a profit.
 Yes, its fees are "transparent", in that they are shown to you in full befroe you proceed, but it's a bit clunky that there are two fees – one flat and one a percentage, and that you can't really predict them without getting a live quote from Wise.

 |Product Name||Wise (TransferWise)|

-As long as you are sending pound sterling, Wise’s fees are the same no matter what country you are sending to from the UK.
+As long as you’re sending pound sterling, Wise’s fees are the same no matter what country you are sending to from the UK.
 Fees are determined by the following:

 - Amount.
 The more money you send, the higher your fees will be.
 This is because the fees are based on a preset percentage.
 Each currency uses its own percentage.

 - Payment method.
-You can pay by bank account, bank wire transfer, debit card or credit card.
+You can pay by bank account, a GBP account outside of the UK, debit card or credit card.

 - Location.
 Transfer fees may change if you are travelling abroad and sending money from other countries.

 The fee is made up of a percentage of the transfer amount, plus a small fixed fee that will vary depending on whether you opt for a fast transfer, paying with your debit or credit card, or a low-cost transfer, paying via your bank account.

 To give this more context, here is what sending £1,000 to Germany through Wise looks like on 19 October 2023:

 |Fixed fee||Variable fee||Total fees|